theimowski/master-thesis/docs/section-paradigms.md

 --------------------------

 Quality of software is a broad topic, that has been studied by many for a long time.
-It has a significant impact on both development process and resulting software product with regards to the software's stability, maintainability and reliance.
+To understand why the topic is important, it is enough to say that code quality has a significant impact on both development process and resulting software product with regards to the software's stability, maintainability and reliance.
-This section will target a matter of what is the relation between a paradigm and code quality, as seen from the point of view of multiple aspects such as number of defects (bugs), dependencies complexity or separation of concerns.
+This section will target a matter of what is the relation between a programming paradigm and code quality of program implementation that utilize the paradigm, from point of view of aspects such as number of defects (bugs), dependencies complexity or separation of concerns.

 ### Observations